 PRISMA Trumpet Section, Powell River, BC

-Michael's early achievements set the foundation for his musical journey.
-In 2022, he became an inaugural member of the National Youth Wind Ensemble in Washington, D.C., performing under Col. Jason K. Fettig, Director of “The President’s Own” United States Marine Band, and Dr. Kevin Sedatole, Director of Bands at Michigan State University.
+In 2022, Michael became an inaugural member of the National Youth Wind Ensemble in Washington, D.C., performing under Col. Jason K. Fettig, Director of “The President’s Own” United States Marine Band, and Dr. Kevin Sedatole, Director of Bands at Michigan State University.
 He was also a quarterfinalist in the high school solo division of the 2022 National Trumpet Competition in Newark, Delaware.

 A proud recipient of a trumpet position in the 2021 NAfME All-National Symphony Orchestra, Michael was one of only six students selected nationwide, becoming the first Iowan wind player to hold this distinction.
 Michael's high school achievements in the Iowa All-State process include earning a trumpet position in the 75th Iowa All-State Orchestra (2021), two cornet positions in the Iowa All-State Band (2019-2020), and serving as split-lead and section trumpet in the 4A Iowa All-State Jazz Ensemble (2021-2022).
 Throughout these experiences, he had the opportunity to perform under the batons of renowned conductors and composers Dr. Peter Boonshaft and Dr. Andrew Boysen Jr.